State legislature (United States): Reports of Committee

+Third reading

-Regardless of where a bill is placed on the calendar, once the bill is considered and adopted, this is called the third reading.
+Regardless of exactly where a bill is placed on the calendar, once the bill is considered and adopted, this is called the third reading.
 At this third reading of the bill, the entire legislature gives consideration to its passage.
 At this time, the bill may be studied in detail, debated, amended, and read at length before final passage.

 If the majority vote in favor of the bill, it is recorded as passed.

 Transmission to second house

 A bill that is passed in one house is transmitted, along with a formal message, to the other house.
 If the bill is not reported from committee or is not considered by the full house, the bill is defeated.

 The house of origin, upon return of its amended bill, may take any one of several courses of action.
-It may concur in the amendment by the adoption of a motion to that effect; then the bill, having been passed by both houses in identical form, is ready for enrollment.
+It may concur in the amendment by the adoption of a motion to that effect, then, the bill, having been passed by both houses in identical form, is ready for enrollment.
 Another possibility is that the house of origin may adopt a motion to non-concur in the amendment, at which point the bill dies.
 Finally, the house of origin may refuse to accept the amendment but request that a conference committee be appointed.
 The other house usually agrees to the request, and the presiding officer of each house appoints members to the conference committee.